isp223/isp223.github.io/index.md

 ## About Me

 My name is Isabel Prado.
-I am from Guatemala.
-I am a senior at lehigh University studying finance and business analytics with a double minor in engineering and business information systems.
-I am interested in
+I was born and raised in Guatemala.
+I am currently pursuing a Bachelor of Science degree in Business and Economics at Lehigh University in Bethlehem, PA, with an expected graduation date of May 2023.
+I am double majoring in Finance and Business Analytics and have also chosen to pursue a double minor in Engineering and Business Information Systems.

+Through my coursework, I have gained knowledge in a variety of business-related areas, including Investments, Security Analysis & Portfolio, Financial Accounting, and Predictive Analytics in Business.
+These courses have provided me with a solid understanding of financial concepts, such as investment strategies, financial statement analysis, and data analytics.

+In addition to my major, I am also interested in the technical aspects of business, which is why I chose to pursue a double minor in Engineering and Business Information Systems.
+These minors have allowed me to gain knowledge in areas such as systems analysis and data management, which I believe will be valuable in my future career.

 ---